Olivieri-RJ/Achitecture-showcase/README.md

 #### 🔒 Intellectual Property Notice

-All code, structure, and content displayed on this page are part of a proprietary system currently under development or protection.
+All code, structure, and content displayed on this page are part of a proprietary system currently under development or protection (see License & Priority text file).

 🛑 This is a visual demonstration only.
 Reuse, modification, reproduction, or redistribution of any part of this system (including its architecture, code snippets, or diagrams) is explicitly prohibited without written authorization.